-Sea Tow membership gives boaters Peace of Mind on the Water™ knowing that, should you need it, our captains are standing-by 24/7.
+Sea Tow membership gives boaters Peace of Mind on the Water™ knowing that our captains are standing by 24/7.
 While we do love our members, we understand that you would rather NOT have to call us and would prefer to enjoy a full, uninterrupted day on the water.
-That said, we got together with two of our captains to learn about the five most common reasons why boaters call Sea Tow for assistance and how you can avoid the same situations.
+We determined the five most common reasons why boaters call Sea Tow for assistance and put together tips on how you can avoid the same situations.

-- Fuel-related issues.
-“We always suggest a pre-season, spring inspection and maintenance on the fuel system.
+“We always suggest a pre-season, spring inspection, and regular maintenance on the fuel system.
 This means changing all fuel filters and inspecting the fuel lines and fuel bulbs,” says Capt.
 Chris Ward of Sea Tow South Mississippi.
-“We also recommend that you put 100-percent ethanol-free gasoline in your gas-powered boat’s tank.
+“We also recommend that you put 100 percent ethanol-free gasoline in your gas-powered boat’s tank.
 If you must use ethanol fuel, we suggest using a fuel additive, and using all ethanol-resistant fuel components.”

-- Out of gas.
 “Don’t trust your boat’s fuel gauge.
 They’re all different.
 Know your average fuel burn per hour and track the hours of use in-between fill-ups.
 Be sure to also take the weather into account,” says Capt.
 Mike.
 He’s made fuel drops to scores of boaters who thought they had more fuel in the tank than they did.
-“Go by the “Rule of Thirds” – one-third of the tank going out, one-third to get back and one-third in reserve.”
+“Go by the “Rule of Thirds” – one-third of the tank going out, one-third to get back, and one-third in reserve.”

-- Ran aground.
 “Boaters unfamiliar with the area will call Sea Tow and ask for help with local navigation,” said Capt.
 Mike.
 “It’s great and we’re happy to help.
-It’s also our advice to skip the shortcuts and unmarked passages until you’re familiar with local waters.
+It’s also our advice to skip shortcuts and unmarked passages until you’re familiar with local waters.
 By staying in a marked channel, you generally don’t have to worry about shoaling or shifting sandbars.”